Introduction to Naps

 - In addition, it also gives some amount of SWS if homeostatic pressure is high enough.
 The roles of SWS is fundamental for well-being.¬†

-- 30m naps are short.
+- 30m shuteye sessions are short.
 Their duration makes it easy for them to fit into a normal daily lifestyle.

 - However, a 20m nap may be superior in case the noon breaks do not allow for a 30m nap.
 All in all, the slightly longer duration is only¬† a slight disadvantage for a 30m rest.
 Still, this largely depends on personal lifestyles.